 - Knowledge is power.
 We publish authoritative news and brochures, and organize meetings to educate patients and families about diagnosis, managing symptoms, and clinical research.
-These include our national chapter program, FSHD Family Day conferences, and a webinar series.
+These include our national chapter program, FSHD 360 conferences, and FSHD University, a patient education program.

 - No one need face this disease alone.
 We are available 24/7 for patients and families via phone, email, and social media.
-We facilitate a thriving community of volunteer-run Facebook groups with thousands of members.
+We facilitate a thriving chapter program across North America and an online community we call the Gathering Place, volunteer-run groups with thousands of members..

 - Advocating for action.
 Our co-founder Daniel Perez serves on the presidential Muscular Dystrophy Coordinating Committee which meets annually to assess progress on all of the muscular dystrophies.
 We work closely with NIH and FDA officials, and advocacy organizations worldwide to push forward policies and legislation to help our community.